Syllabus Edition

 Nicotine replacement therapy delivers nicotine in mouth sprays, chewing gum or small pouches that rest between the cheek and the gums or skin patches

-The nicotine in these products is usually less than the regular smoker is inhaling, is released into the bloodstream more slowly and does not contain the harmful chemicals that are found in cigarettes.
+The nicotine in these products is usually less than what the regular smoker is inhaling, is released into the bloodstream more slowly and does not contain the harmful chemicals that are found in cigarettes.

 The amount of nicotine is reduced gradually over time, with the withdrawal symptoms managed over a period of two to three months until the person can give up nicotine completely